 - are approaching the end of their life

-Queensland Health has developed a multidisciplinary ACP Quick Guide to support clinicians with early identification of patients who may benefit from advance care planning.
-The ACP Quick Guide will be available in late October 2017.
+Queensland Health has developed a multidisciplinary ACP Quick Guide to support clinicians to identify patients who may benefit from advance care planning.

 Proactive assessment of medical and psychosocial factors in order to anticipate the person's needs can ensure appropriate and timely treatment, care and support is provided.
-This includes an assessment of decision-making capacity.
+This proactive focus optimises opportunities to provide care that is consistent with an individual’s goals, values, beliefs and preferences and can include an assessment of the person’s decision-making capacity.

-Initiate discussions with the person, as well as their substitute decision-maker(s), family and friends—where appropriate, and with consent of the patient.
+Initiate discussions with the person, as well as their substitute decision-maker(s), family and friends—where appropriate, and with their consent.
 Topics that may be covered include:

 - the person's wishes, preferences or uncertainties in relation to their current or future treatment and care

 - the emotions, beliefs or values that may be influencing the person's preferences and decisions

 - the person's diagnosis, prognosis and questions about the goals of care

 - family members, friends or other substitute decision-maker(s) that the person would like to be involved in decisions about their care